DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Related Work

 In particular, machine learning methods have also been used extensively to help facilitate a biological understanding of protein-protein interfaces. \cite{vsikic2009prediction} created a random forests model for interface region prediction using structure-based features.
 Chen \textit{et al.} \cite{chen2010sequence} trained SVMs solely on sequence-based information to predict interfacing residues.
 Using both sequence and structure-based information, \cite{afsar2014pairpred} created an SVM for partner-specific interface prediction.
 Shortly after, \cite{10.1093/bioinformatics/bty647} achieved even better results by adopting an XGBoost algorithm and classifying residue pairs structured as pairs of feature vectors.

+Another avenue of research related to interface prediction stems from traditional computational approaches to protein docking.
+Such domain methods have previously been used to achieve global docking results between two or more protein structures, and interface predictors have found great use within such docking software.
+However, the performance of interface predictors remains a notable shortcoming of these traditional docking methods \cite{vreven2015updates, bonvin2006flexible}.
+Hence, innovations in interface prediction via new machine learning methods and enhanced protein complex datasets on which they are trained could lead to improved performance of future docking software.

-Over the past several years, deep learning has established itself as an effective means of automatically learning useful feature representations from data.
-These learned feature representations can be used for a range of tasks including classification, regression, generative modeling, and even advanced tasks such as playing Go \cite{silver2016mastering} or folding proteins \textit{in silico} \cite{jumper_2020}.
-Out of all the promising domains of deep learning, one area of deep learning in particular, geometric deep learning, has arisen as a natural avenue for modeling scientific as well as other types of relational data \cite{bronstein2021geometric}, such as the protein complex shown in Figure \ref{pymol-complex}.
+Over the past several years, deep learning has established itself as an effective means of automatically learning useful feature representations from data, with the MSA Transformer presenting a prime example of successful unsupervised learning on protein sequences \cite{rao2021msa}.
+Rivaling classical features, these learned feature representations, which oftentimes describe complex interactions and relationships between entities, can be used for a range of tasks including classification, regression, generative modeling, and even advanced tasks such as playing Go \cite{silver2016mastering} or folding proteins \textit{in silico} \cite{jumper_2020}.
+On the other hand, unsupervised representation learning can facilitate SOTA supervised prediction of mutational effect and secondary structure, as well as long-range contact prediction \cite{rives2021biological}.
+Thus, creating a dataset that provides sufficient information regarding complex prediction for unsupervised or semi-supervised learning is also important to the supervised learning task, since the combination of information-rich features and graph-based protein structural data makes large-scale training on generative graph models possible.